-Please note that, for the duration of the COVID-19 pandemic, Dr. Cox's physical office will be closed for face-to-face sessions.
-He will continue to meet with patients either through the telephone or via videochat.
+Please note that, for the duration of the COVID-19 pandemic, Dr. Cox's physical office will be available for face-to-face sessions only on Wednesday.
+He will continue to meet with patients on other days of the week either through the telephone or via videochat.
 He will explain this process to you when you call for an appointment.

 Dr. Cox does not have evening or weekend hours.

 To schedule an appointment or to ask questions, call 281-265-4566.
 You will be connected to a voice-mail system to leave information for a return call (Dr. Cox does not take phone calls while in session.).
 This system will contact Dr. Cox 24 hours per day, and it is the most efficient way to get in touch with him.
 However, don't forget to leave your name and your phone number (Please speak slowly and clearly!).
 It is surprising how often a message is left without a name or a phone number!
 Note that the voice mail system is not able to capture your phone number, so Dr. Cox cannot return your call unless you leave your number.
 Also, note that Dr. Cox is old-school, and his phone is not capable of texting.
 You must leave a voice message.
 Please do not leave a pager number for a return call.